gsilvapt/gsilvapt/README.md

 :robot: Tech stuff:

 - Software Developer with a focus on cyber security.
-Worked as fullstack developer in the past, now mostly building tools, CLIs and automation for a security team.
+Working now as an AppSec Engineer, mostly building tools, CLIs and automation to build a secure SDLC.
+Occasional security researcher.

-- I code in Python mostly, trying to shift to Go.
+- I code in Python and Go, interchangeably.
+I try to pick the best tool for the trade.

 - Lover and contributor of open source software/communities.

 - Despite not writing front-end code anymore, I coded in ReactJS a long time ago - when React 16 came out?

-- Sometimes I write my own thoughts and experiences in [my website](https://gsilvapt.me) but I don't do it often - I should though!
+- Sometimes I write my own thoughts and experiences in [my website](https://gsilvapt.me) but I don't do it as often as I should!

 - If you want to reach out to me, you can do it on [Twitter](https://gsilvapt.me) or on [LinkedIn](https://www.linkedin.com/in/gsilvapt/).